gouravjoshi139/gouravjoshi139/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+- 😉 &nbsp; If debugging is the process of removing bugs, then programming must be the process of putting them in.
-- 🤔 &nbsp; Exploring new Web technologies and developing Web UI and UX and quick hacks.
+- 🤔 &nbsp;Exploring new Web technologies and developing Web UI and UX and quick hacks.
 - 🎓 &nbsp; Complete my Bachelor in Computer Application from Indira Gandhi National Open University.
 - 💼 &nbsp; Working as a Freelancer develope Web UI/UX  in React.js .
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- 💪 &nbsp; Just a fitness freak to keep mood chill.

 <h3> 🛠 &nbsp;Tech Stack</h3>